florentpoujol/Daneel/readme.md

 ### ScriptedBehaviors

 ScriptedBehaviors may also be accessed this way.
 It just works right away for those who are not nested in a folder and name is pascal-cased.
-For instance, with a Script whose name is 'MyScript' :
+For instance, with a Script whose name is "MyScript" :

     self.gameObject.myScript
     -- is the same as